-The data forming the 2011 area classification for local authorities is available in four files:
+The data forming the 2011 Area Classification for Local Authorities are available in four files:

-The data forming the 2011 area classification for health areas is available in four files:
+The data forming the 2011 Area Classification for Health Areas are available in four files:

 Access to the data forming the 2011 area classification for output areas

 Local authority districts.
 Further corrections have been made to the 2011 Census data spreadsheet.
 Some local authorities were assigned to the wrong supergroup, group and subgroup cluster, which has now been corrected.

 Output Areas.
 Errors have been found in the allocation of subgroup cluster codes and their names to 6,416 Output Areas (2.8% of all Output Areas).
 The affected Output Areas have been recoded.

 Output Areas previously assigned to 2d2 Highly-Qualified Quaternary Workers have been recoded to 2d3 EU White-Collar Workers